tiy-atx-ui-may2015/tiy-atx-ui-may2015.github.io/week3/index.md

 title: Week 3
 week: 03
 weight: 3
 desc: a deep dive into Sass, bourbon, and grids, and a basic dive in responsive web design.
-In addition, we will discuss Photoshop and Illustrator’s roles in web design.
+In addition, we will discuss Photoshopin web design.
 ---

 ## Week {{ page.week }}